rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 The Verify remote function is a specialized tool designed to assist in synchronizing multiple Mac computers to a single remote repository, excluding Git repositories.
 Additionally, it updates local data from the same remote repository.

-This functionality was developed by the developer due to a personal need.
+This functionality was developed due to a personal need.
 The developer utilizes two Macs for photo development and data synchronization to a remote folder.
 The remote repository is not a Git repository, necessitating a tool to determine whether to push or pull data.

 Important: Using the above method requires you to remember from which Mac the latest synchronization was executed.
 If not, you will most likely lose data.
 Additionally, you should establish a procedure for using this function.
 For instance, at home, I always use my Mac Mini M4 to edit photos.
 When traveling, I always use my MacBook Pro, and it is fully synchronized with my Mac Mini when I leave for travel.